Alent says CEO Steve Corbett steps down

-Speciality chemicals maker Alent Plc ALNT.L said on Thursday that its chief executive Steve Corbett would step down immediately, and named Rick Ertmann, president of its Assembly Materials division, as interim CEO.
+Sept 4 Speciality chemicals maker Alent Plc said on Thursday that its chief executive Steve Corbett would step down immediately, and named Rick Ertmann, president of its Assembly Materials division, as interim CEO.

 Corbett took over as CEO of Alent when the company was spun out of Cookson Group Plc in December 2012.